fuzzylabs/greatunihack2021/README.md

 # GreatUniHack 2021
 ![Challenge banner: Reinforcement learning retro theme](challengebanner.png)

-We want you to make something cool with reinforcement learning in a retro style!
+We want you to make something cool with reinforcement learning!

-## Judging criteria
-### Task creativity

-Your project will be assessed based on the creativity of the solution / task that the model(s) performs, not the complexity of the model(s) behind it.
-If you need to (or want to!) use something complex like state-of-the-art Deep RL neural nets, go for it.
-However, simple AI solutions can solve facinating problems just as well!
+Your project will be assessed based on the creativity of the solution / task that the model(s) performs.
+If you need to (or want to!) use something complex like state-of-the-art Deep RL neural nets, go for it!
+But we know simple AI solutions can solve facinating problems just as well!

-### Retro theme
-We suggest the idea of a retro theme, but two things:
-1. Retro doesn't just mean retro video games.
-Retro could mean overly complex last-centuary mechanical interfaces, old game consoles or historical sports (We're a big fan of [Tudor Football](https://primaryfacts.com/680/tudor-football-facts-and-information/))

-2. Even more, we are looking for innovative reinforcement learning applications.
-If your idea isn't retro, you can still impress us!

 ## Places to start